Skip to content

 def graph_to_df(graph: Graph, node_indices: Optional[bool] = False) -> pd.DataFrame:

-"""Returns a pandas data frame for a given graph.
+"""Return a DataFrame for a given graph.

 attributes.
 Node and network-level attributes are not included.
 To